@FunctionalInterface public interface PartitionLostListener extends EventListener

-When the cluster is initialized, each node becomes owner of some of the partitions, and backup of the some other partitions.
-We call owner of partition "primary replica" and backup nodes "backup replicas".
+When the cluster is initialized, each node becomes owner of some of the partitions and of a backup of some other partitions.
+We call the replica on the partition owner a "primary replica" and on the backup nodes "backup replicas".
 Partition replicas are ordered.
 A primary replica node keeps all data that is mapped to the partition.
 If a Hazelcast data structure is configured with 1 backup, its data is put into the primary replica and the first backup replica.
-Similarly, data of a Hazelcast data structure that is configured with 2 backups is put into the primary replica, the first backup replica, and the second backup replica.
-The idea is same for higher backup counts.
+Similarly, data of a Hazelcast data structure that is configured with 2 backups is put into the primary replica, the first backup replica and the second backup replica and so on.

-In this context, the partition loss detection algorithm works as
+In this context the partition loss detection algorithm works as follows:

-index up to the which partition replicas are lost.
+index up to which partition replicas are lost:

 void partitionLost(PartitionLostEvent event)

 event- the event that contains the partition ID and the backup count that has been lost

 Copyright © 2020 Hazelcast, Inc..
 All rights reserved.